ImpulseAdventure/GUIslice-Builder/README.md

 ### Bug Fixes for 0.16.b011
 - Issue 169 - Textbox double quotes are not escaped in generated code
+- Issue 172 - Fill enable , Disable not working with text input

 ### Enhancements 0.16.b010
 Added support to group toggle buttons.